imagewize/wp-native-blocks/README.md

 1. **Basic Block** - Default simple block (selected directly, no sub-options)
 2. **Generic Templates** - Universal, theme-agnostic templates that work everywhere
 3. **Theme Templates** - Production-ready templates from specific themes

-> 💡 **Dynamic Detection**: Auto-detection works differently for users vs. package developers:
+4. **Custom Templates** - Your own custom templates (auto-detected)

+> 💡 **Custom Templates**: Create your own templates without modifying the vendor package!
-> - **Your Sage theme**: Any folder in `your-theme/stubs/themes/` is automatically detected (for end users)
+> - Create a folder in your theme: `block-templates/my-template/`
-> - **Package templates**: Must be explicitly defined in config (like Nynaeve - for package developers)
->
-> This means you can add custom theme templates without any config changes - just create the folder!
+> - Add required files: `block.json`, `index.js`, `editor.jsx`, `save.jsx`, etc.
+> - Optional: Add `template-meta.json` for custom name, description, and category
+> - Templates automatically appear in the selection menu
+> - Override package templates by using the same template name

 The package includes templates in these categories: